libris/librisxl/src/main/resources/README.md

 DO NOT PUT ANY FILES HERE!!
 (unless you know what you are doing)

-The only files that live here are:
+The only file that live here README.md (this file).
-- README.txt
-- META-INF/*
-- operator.html

 All other files are populated at build time from:
-- etc/configurations/_all
+- etc/resources/_all
-- etc/configurations/<configuration>
+- etc/resources/<configuration>
 - etc/environment/<environment>